he1nh/openshift-prometheus/README.md

 For accessing the metrics the *exporter* will need to know the username and password with which to retrieve the *csv* file.
 We will store these credentials in a secret.

-Edit the *exporter* object file (/objects/exporter.yml) and paste in the base64 encoded password string (the username is allready defined):
+Edit the *exporter* object file (/objects/exporter.yml) and paste in the base64 encoded password string (the username is already defined):

 ```code
 echo -n <password> | base64